 What’s in a name?

 This focus on outcomes is reflected in a report that I worked on with Adam Holtby, of Ovum, in late 2019.
-If you missed it, it’s called “Ovum Market Radar: Employee Support Tools” and is available for download from Cherwell Software whose VP Marketing Matt Klassen kindly provided a related quote about the naming of ITSM tools:
+If you missed it, it’s called “Ovum Market Radar: Employee Support Tools” and is available for download from Cherwell Software whose ex-VP Marketing Matt Klassen kindly provided a related quote about the naming of our tools:

-Customers that recognize this are seeking out enterprise service management and platform capabilities within ITSM tools.
+Customers that recognize this are seeking out enterprise service management and platform capabilities.
 And I think we are seeing more customers wanting enterprise service management tools, or platforms, that offer ITSM capabilities (as part of an overall enterprise solution to improving the employee experience), rather than ITSM tools that can also be used outside of IT.”

 Interestingly, the Ovum report is promoted as “enterprise service management”-related.
 Of course, it is – in that it covers enterprise service management capabilities.
 But it also covers so much more too.
 Especially related to employee experience.

 In fact, when the report was being planned, we knew that it had to be more than an ITSM tool report.
 Plus, it also needed to be more than an enterprise service management report to reflect modern service management needs.
 So, the original – or working – title for the report was a market radar for employee enablement tools.
 A name that better reflects the outcomes of modern ITSM tool use, particularly given the rapid growth in interest in employee experience.

 However, its promotion is understandable from a marketing perspective – people are currently looking for enterprise service management tools not employee support tools (which might sound limited to human resources (HR) too).
 And they’re definitely not looking for employee enablement tools.

 Back to that new name for ITSM tools